 Queen Amina of Zaria

-She was a powerful warrior that fought many battles for her kingdom, Zaria.
+She was a powerful warrior and one of the forerunners of the feminism in Nigeria movement.
+She fought many battles for her kingdom, Zaria.
 Queen Amina also established many Emirates to usually pay homage to her kingdom.
 She fought so well that to become one of the most prominent commanders and rulers at a time when it was prohibited for a woman to rule.

 There is hardly anyone that doesn’t read or heard about this her exploits.
 Well unless you went to a school you weren’t taught the history of Nigeria.